umarfchy/Molecular-Dynamics-With-GROMACS/README.md

 N.B.
 The md.mdp file can be modified to change the time of simulation and the simulation conditon (e.g. Temperature)

-Credits: The tutorial was made following the tutorial of [Lysozyme in Water](http://www.mdtutorials.com/gmx/lysozyme/index.html) made by Justin A. Lemkul, Ph.D.
+Credits: The tutorial was made following the tutorial of ['Lysozyme in Water'](http://www.mdtutorials.com/gmx/lysozyme/index.html) made by Justin A. Lemkul, Ph.D.
 Please visit the website for more details.